Summer Shakespeare's Facebook Page

 Kim Stegall, Adaptor

-Kim worked as an author of secondary English grammar, writing, and literature textbooks for over fifteen years.
-She currently writes and edits for Trak, a new high school magazine from the publishers of World.
+Kim worked as an author of secondary English grammar, writing, and literature textbooks for 18 years.
+She currently writes and edits for WORLDteen, a high school magazine from the publishers of WORLD.
 Her love of words and meaningful language makes cutting plays a natural fit for her work as chief adaptor for Summer Shakespeare’s scripts.
-She has worked with her husband Jeff on all twelve Summer Shakespeare productions as well as several plays in other venues.
-Her children’s book, Mumsi Meets a Lion, was published in 2008.
-Rodney Robbins and the Rainy-day Pond, was released last year.
+She has worked with her husband Jeff on all 22 Summer Shakespeare productions as well as several plays in other venues.
+She is the author of two children’s books, Mumsi Meets a Lion and Rodney Robbins and the Rainy-day Pond.
 (There’s even a book trailer!)
+Her adaptation of four children’s novels by local author Jean Hunt was produced by the South Carolina Children’s Theatre in 2015.

 .